Our History

 By 2009, additional programs were developed to focus on educating local youth to include a series of classroom workshops and a junior naturalist training program.
 In 2012, HWW’s first Executive Director was hired followed by the transition of three, part-time contractors to full-time staff positions.
 2013 brought even more program expansion, including the debut of community science, internships, and new opportunities for disadvantaged youth.

-Our mission remains the same today as it did in 2004 – to inspire stewardship of the Puget Sound, and greater Salish Sea, by providing learning opportunities about the environment to our community and beyond.
-We do this by offering a variety of programs for students, adults, and families including guided walking tours, community science monitoring, junior naturalist camps, classroom and field STEM workshops, and the operation of a marine interpretive center.
-Our dedicated staff and volunteers now deliver 600 interactive environmental education programs to over 30,000 residents and visitors of Pierce and Kitsap Counties each year.
+Twenty years later, our mission remains the same – to inspire stewardship of the Salish Sea through education.
+We do this by offering a variety of marine education programs for people of all ages from around the world.
+Our dedicated staff and volunteers now deliver hundreds of interactive environmental education programs to over 30,000 residents and visitors of Pierce and Kitsap Counties each year.

 “We truly believe that exposing people to the unique creatures in the Salish Sea will inspire them to care about those animals.
 They are then more likely to take steps to protect that creature and the habitat it relies on through personal behavior choices at home, work, and school.” – Executive Director, Lindsey Stover